ndsev/mapget/docs/mapget-api.md

 # HTTP / WebSocket API Guide

 Mapget exposes a small HTTP + WebSocket API that lets clients discover datasources, stream tiles, locate features by ID and inspect or update the running configuration.
+Interactive tile streaming now uses a WebSocket control channel plus `/tiles/next` pull requests for the binary tile data.
 This guide describes the endpoints and their request and response formats.

 ## Base URL and formats